Russian Engineer Troops

-The Engineer Troops of the Russian Federation (Инженерные войска Российской Федерации) are a military administrative corps of the Ground Forces of the Russian Federation designed to perform military engineering operations (combat actions), requiring special training of personnel and use of means of engineer equipment, as well as for damaging the enemy through application of engineer ammunition.
+The Engineer Troops of the Russian Federation (Инженерные войска Российской Федерации) are a Combat Arm and military administrative corps of the Russian Ground Forces of the Russian Federation designed to perform military engineering operations (combat actions), requiring special training of personnel and use of means of engineer equipment, as well as for damaging the enemy through application of engineer ammunition.

 Origins

 Imperial era

 One of the first engineering units founded in the Russian Empire was the Pososhniye lyudi, a collective name for conscripts in the Imperial Russian Army called up for military service from each sokha unit.
 In the late 17th century, the first engineering training maneuvers were carried out under the patronage of Peter I. The day of the Engineering Forces is recognized as 21 January 1701, with on the opening of the School of the Pushkar Order.
-The first engineering schools were created: in 1708 in Moscow and then in March 1719 in St. Petersburg.
-The term of study at these schools ranged from 5 to 12 years.
+The first engineering schools were created in 1708 in Moscow and then in March 1719 in St. Petersburg.
+The terms of study at these schools ranged from 5 to 12 years.
 The Imperial Engineering Troops first took part in the Battle of Poltava, the Patriotic War of 1812, Crimean War from 1853 to 1856, and the First World War.

 Soviet Engineer Troops

-After the February Revolution and the Great October Socialist Revolution of 1917 the newly formed Red Army and Soviet Navy incorporated the sapper units of the former Imperial Russian Army and Navy in its structure.
+After the February Revolution and the Great October Socialist Revolution of 1917 the newly formed Red Army and Soviet Navy incorporated the sapper units of the former Imperial Russian Army and Navy in their structure.
 By 1919, pontoon and electrical battalions and a mine-blasting brigade were raised in time for the Civil War.
 10 years later, the Engineering Troops of the USSR (Инженерные войска СССР) were in much better shape and had a much better organization.
 During the Second World War, ten sapper armies operated, later reorganized into brigades.
-From the mid-1940s to the 1970s, Engineer-Sapper Companies (ISR) were located in Soviet Army regiments, divisions, as well as combined-arms armies.
+From the mid-1940s to the 1970s, Engineer-Sapper Companies (ISR) were located in Soviet Army regiments, divisions, and combined-arms armies.
 Due to miscalculations in planning by the Ministry of Defense of the Soviet Union, there was a shortage of engineering units serving in Afghanistan during the Soviet–Afghan War.
 In 1986, the Engineering Troops took part in the military response to the biological effects of the Chernobyl accident.
-After the collapse of the USSR in late 1991, the Engineering Troops were dissolved and its component units were absorbed by Russia as well as the newly formed armed forces of nations such as Ukraine, Belarus, Kazakhstan, and Armenia.
+After the collapse of the USSR in late 1991, the engineering troops were dissolved and its component units were absorbed by Russia and the newly formed armed forces of nations such as Ukraine, Belarus, Kazakhstan, and Armenia.